-CPC -Threats,]
+CPC -Threats,

-•Self-Review Threat [1.000.10.15]
+- Self-Review Threat [1.000.10.15]

-Effectively - losing one's objectivity because of past judgment(s) or
+- Effectively losing one's objectivity because of past judgment(s) or service(s).

-service(s).
 For instance, if a member

-• relies on firm's work product;
+- relies on firm's work product;

-Performed bookkeeping for the client; o A partner in the member's office used to be an officer, director, employee or
+- Performed bookkeeping for the client; o

+- A partner in the member's office used to be an officer, director, employee or contractor.
-contractor.

 - Management Threat [1.000.10.13]

-• Assuming a management role with the client during an attest engagement.
+- •Assuming a management role with the client during an attest engagement.

-PE Modale 5 - Codes of Conduct Copyright © Richard S. Mark.
-Blide #TR

-CPC - Concept Threats {1 [1.000,010,07, 2.000,010, 3.000]}
+CPC - Concept Threats1 [1.000.010.07, 2.000.010, 3.000]

-•Evaluate threat(s) [both qualitative and quantative] to see if they
+•Evaluate threat(s) [both qualitative and quantative] to see if they can be

-can be

 - Eliminated; or

 - Reduced to acceptable level.

-•Standard for threat evaluation
+- •Standard for threat evaluation

 - Reasonable third party

-Having all relevant information;
+- Having all relevant information;

-Including safeguards;
+- Including safeguards;

-• Would conclude that the post-safeguard threat level would not compromise a

-member's compliance with the Standards and/or their Independence (if in public practice and providing attest services) [1.200.001].
+- Would conclude that the post-safeguard threat level would not compromise a member's compliance with the Standards and/or their Independence (if in public practice and providing attest services) [1.200.001].

-p. access and providing decess services, [1.20000].

-EPE Module 5 - Codes of Conduct Copyright 6 Richard S. Mark.
-Elde #11]
+- CPE Module 5 Codes of Conduct Copyright ID Richard S. Mark

-and Tourish]

-CPC - Terminology 2
+CPC - Terminology2

-Close relative - parent, sibling, non-dependent child.
+- •Close relative parent, sibling, non-dependent child.

-Network and network firms - association that form to enhance

-professional services and share:
+- Network and network firms association that form to enhance professional services and share:

 - Name;

 - Control;

-Management or ownership.
+- Management or ownership.

-Dusiness strategy

 - Business strategy;

 - Professional resources;

 - Required quality control procedures/policies.